CustomTypeOne/LoopPatches/README.md

 Note: If you observe the settings screen as shown on the right side of the graphic above, this means you dragged the Settings Bundle into the correct location as described in the installation instructions.
 You must also perform the `git apply` action described below, where you copy and paste text into the appropriate terminal location, with no errors reported for the patches to actually be "connected" to these iOS settings.

 All settings can be enabled or disabled individually.
 Be certain that you enter appropriate values before enabling each.
-I am unable to test MMOL but will report here if anyone reports it works or does not work with mmol.
+Please file an issue if there are problems with mmol/L units.

+For the Automatic Switching Strategy or Basal Lock features:

+* Tap (or double-tap) on the "value" row to bring up a keyboard and enter a value
+    * There is no "done" button on the keyboard for these entries
+    * Click on the <Settings button at upper left to dismiss the keyboard
+    * Tap on Loop again to view the value
+* Make sure that value is reasonable **before** sliding the switch to Enabled
+* When modifying a value, be sure to disable the switch, modify and then enable

-## To Apply
+## Apply the Patches to a Fresh Download

 Warning: Only apply LoopPatches to fresh a download of Loop-dev.
 If you have other customizations you wish to apply, those should be added after applying LoopPatches.